NorESSI/test-environment-nrec/stratum1-setup/README.md

 - difficult syntax, hard to get right
 - a lot of destroying and creating to test small changes
-- if you put everything into one script (creating zone, volume, security group) then you have sometimes have to delete things manually using OpenStack CLI if something goes wrong and you need to rerun the script.
+- if you put everything into one script (creating zone, volume, security group) then you sometimes have to delete things manually using OpenStack CLI if something goes wrong and you need to rerun the script.